giacomelli/giacomelli.github.io/_posts/2016-09-04-starting-a-buildron-mod-with-a-mod-template.md

 prebuilt.exe -n <the name of your mod>
 ```

-> If you are in Linux/Mac prefix bellow commands with "mono ".
+> If you are in Linux/Mac prefix commands with "mono ".

 For example, if your mod name is "MyAmazingMod", you should type: